tayan-serna/react-pokedex/README.md

 If there will appear an error about `node-sass` you have to make sure that you have a `node` version that `node-sass` support, here there is a link to take care of it [node-sass page](https://github.com/sass/node-sass)

-## Execution
-If you don't want to download and install all this app, you just have to go to the [live example page](https://tayan-serna.github.io/react-pokedex/), where is a functional version of the project

 ## Available Scripts

 In the project directory, you can run: